KevinL0206/spotify_stats_project_live/README.md

-# spotify_stats_project_live
-Personal Spotify Analytics
+Personal Spotify Analytics Web App
-web app utilising a Django framework to access Spotify API to display user data.
-Utilises Python from Django Views and API calls Utilises CSS and Javascript for page design and UI
+Overview
+This is a web application that provides personalized Spotify analytics to users.
+It utilizes the Django framework for the backend to access the Spotify API and retrieve user data.
+Python is used in Django views and for making API calls.
+The frontend is designed using HTML, CSS, and JavaScript for an intuitive user interface.

+Features
+Spotify Integration: Allows users to connect their Spotify account to the application to access their personal data.

+Analytics Dashboard: Displays a user's listening history, including top tracks, artists, and genres.

+Interactive UI: Utilizes CSS and JavaScript to create an engaging and user-friendly interface.

+The app is hoted using Vercel on: https://spotify-stats-project.vercel.app/